Read the entries to previous WriteStuff competitions.

 Breathing, moving, heart still pounding.
 I am alive, thought Cooper.
 However, that wasn’t entirely true for he was lost in a place of the dead.

-By Alex vasic, year 7, La Mare de Carteret School
+By Francesca Robert, year 7, La Mare de Carteret School

-By Sienna Robins, year 7, La Mare de Carteret School
+By Bella Edwards, year 8, La Mare de Carteret School